-moon:and:6 is the moniker of Canadian multi-instrumentalist, music producer, engineer and remixer Michael Chambers.
-A founding member of Canadian pop/rock band The Golden Dogs, he has since enjoyed a prolific career as a producer and recording engineer.
-Out on March 31, 2017, A Brief History of American Space Travel marks his debut album as a solo artist.
+moon:and:6 is the moniker of Canadian multi-instrumentalist, music producer, and recording engineer Michael Chambers.
+Out on March 31, 2017, A Brief History of American Space Travel marks his debut as a solo artist.

-A concept album with a strong central narrative presented in nine songs, A Brief History of American Space Travel is almost a love letter to NASA’s endeavours from 1958 to 2011.
-It’s an immersive musical chronology that gets richer with each listen, due in large part to Michael’s meticulous production work.
+At 29 minutes in length, A Brief History of American Space Travel is a mini concept album that tells the story of the American space program from 1958 to 2011.
+It’s an immersive musical chronology that gets richer with each listen, due in large part to Chambers’ meticulous production work.

-While Michael’s work on other artists’ productions is quite transparent, his solo work contains distinct nods to specific influences.
-His music is infused with French downtempo, 1990s post-rock and the experimental nature of mad men like Brian Eno and Steve Reich.
-The result is post-rock inspired intelligent dance music made up of synthesized tones, twangy guitars and crunchy drums.
+While Chambers’ work on other artists’ productions remains deliberately transparent, his solo work contains distinct nods to French downtempo, 1990s post-rock and the experimental nature of mad men like Brian Eno and Steve Reich.
+The result is post-rock inspired intelligent dance music that fuses synthesized tones, twangy guitars and crunchy drums.